 So, let’s get into it.

-The next step in the journey is to find out how to avoid making a common mistake on your slice serve, that’s compromising your ability to generate effortless power on it.
+The next step in the journey is to find out how to avoid making a common mistake on your slice serve.
+Hence, you can easily fix and start to generate effortless power on it.

 By Jeff Salzenstein, Founder Tennis Evolution